One-in-10 professionals work 20-hours extra every week

 However, the majority of professionals questioned admitted that workflow and legal research technology helped them work more efficiently.
 78% said the time they took to conduct legal research was quicker, 54% claimed their administrative demands were less, 37% said workflow technologies helped them save significant time, while 12% claimed technological developments meant there was less networking to do.

-Carl Olson, Commercial Director of Thomson Reuters Legal, Tax & Accounting ANZ, comments: “There’s no doubt that the high standards demanded of law firms place enormous pressure on practitioners.
+Carl Olson, ANZ Product Management Director, Thomson Reuters Legal, comments: “There’s no doubt that the high standards demanded of law firms place enormous pressure on practitioners.
 As the economy continues to be challenged, these expectations will only increase requiring legal professionals at all levels to work more smartly and strengthening the case for workflow technologies.”

 *Study questioned 144 senior staff/partners/librarians/barristers across medium-large law firms and chambers in Australia.
 Detailed research breakdown is available on request.